 For Dads, there’s nothing quite as meaningful as receiving a homemade Father’s Day gift from their child on their special day.
-Here are some thoughtful Father’s Day crafts as well as creative homemade Father’s Day gifts that kids can make for Dads, step-dads, grandfathers, or any other influential father-figures.
+Here are some thoughtful Father’s Day crafts as well as creative homemade Father’s Day card ideas that kids can make for Dads, step-dads, grandfathers, or any other influential father-figures.

-Father’s Day is just around the corner, and I know your crafty kids are going to want to make something fabulous to give Dad on his special day.
+Father’s Day is just around the corner, and I know your crafty kids are going to want to make something fabulous for Dad’s special day.